valentibel/LinkPreviewApp/README.md

 * **Dependency Injection**: The app utilizes Hilt for DI.
 * **SOLID**: Development was strictly based on SOLID principles.
 * **Error Handling**: Comprehensive error and exception handling is in place.
-* **Localization**: The app supports localization, and all text resources are stored in strings.xml.

 ## Testing